 Schizophrenia is a disorder of the brain.
-It gets in the way of daily life.
+When a person has schizophrenia, it gets in the way of daily life.

 We want you to know you can take control.

-If you like, we will keep your doctor up to date.
-We will share your condition and the services we provide you.
-Your case manager can help you learn how to better handle your schizophrenia.
+If you like, we will keep your doctor informed of your condition and the services we provide you.
+Your case manager can help you learn how to better manage your schizophrenia.